Compressing multivariate functions with tree tensor networks: Preliminaries

 In this work the external indices of the network represent discrete variables which decompose a series of $n$ continuous variables $\mathbf{x} = (x_{1}, x_{2}, ..., x_{n}) \in [0, 1)^{n}$ in a binary manner.
-Specifically, for a given continuous variable $x_{i}$ this binary decomposition reads $x_{i} = \sum_{j=1}^{L}\frac{x_{i,j}}{2^{j}}$ where the $x_{i,j} \in \{0, 1 \}$ are the binary \textit{variables} or \textit{bits} which are each represented by an external index of dimension $2$ in the tensor network \footnote{In this work, for simplicity, we assume binary strings which are all of length $L$ and thus the total number of external indices is $nL$.
+For a given continuous variable $x_{i}$ the binary decomposition reads $x_{i} = \sum_{j=1}^{L}\frac{x_{i,j}}{2^{j}}$ where the $x_{i,j} \in \{0, 1 \}$ are the binary \textit{variables} or \textit{bits} which are each represented by an external index of dimension $2$ in the tensor network \footnote{In this work, for simplicity, we assume binary strings which are all of length $L$ and thus the total number of external indices is $nL$.
 The generalization of our work to $n-$ary decompositions with a variable number of binary digits for each variable is straightforward.}.
-The $2^{nL}$ possible binary strings, or configurations of the bits, realises a uniform discrete grid for $\mathbf{x} \in [0, 1 - \delta]^{n}$ where $\delta = 2^{-L}$ is the grid spacing in each dimension which is exponentially `fine' in the number of bits.
+The $2^{nL}$ possible binary strings, or configurations of the bits, realize a uniform discrete grid for $\mathbf{x} \in [0, 1 - \delta]^{n}$ where $\delta = 2^{-L}$ is the grid spacing in each dimension which is exponentially `fine' in the number of bits.
 Unless specified otherwise we will focus on the case where each tensor in the network contains one external index and therefore corresponds to one binary digit $x_{i,j}$ in the decomposition of a continuous variable $x_{i}$.
 We will focus exclusively on tensor networks which are trees, i.e. networks where the virtual indices do not form loops.
-This means that they can be optimised and contracted efficiently and we will frequently refer to them as tree tensor networks (TTNs).
+We should emphasize that this is related, but not the same as the previously introduced hierarchical tucker format \cite{BALLANI2013639, Grasedyck2010Polynomial, Grasedyck2010} where the binary variables live only on the leaves of the tensor network and tensors in the bulk are simply factors that mediate correlations between them and do not contain the external variables.
+The fact the tensor networks we consider do not contain loops this means that they can be optimized and contracted (for a given configuration of their binary variables) efficiently and we will refer to them as tree tensor networks (TTNs).